wilsonmar/wilsonmar.github.io/_posts/2018-07-24-salesforce-ecosystem.md

    * <a target="_blank" href="http://blog.jeffdouglas.com/">blog.jeffdouglas.com</a>
    specializes in cloud-based, APIs & mobile apps.
 [Read More](http://blog.jeffdouglas.com/about/)

+Joe Ferraro

+   * Author of <a target="_blank" href="http://github.com/joeferraro/MavensMate">http://github.com/joeferraro/MavensMate</a> plug-ins for editors Sublime Text and Adam.
+But as of 2017 he's stopped maintaining it.
+"Use Visual Studio" he says.

 Jitendra Zaa, a 7X Salesforce Certificate, MVP and Technical Architect, working on SF from Hartford, CT:

    * <a target="_blank" href="http://www.jitendrazaa.com/blog/">jitendrazaa.com/blog</a>